 Answers to common questions about organic peroxides

 Due to the strict regulations concerning transport, many Luperox® organic peroxides are forbidden for shipment by air freight.
 For this reason, we operate manufacturing sites in USA, Mexico, Brazil, Germany, Italy, India, China, Korea, and Japan (JV).
-A new plant is also proposed for construction in Saudi Arabia.

 Each plant makes products according to the local market needs.
 Please contact local representative to discuss availability in your region.